ctarbide/dot.emacs.d_minimal/README.txt

       (or (and bfn (abbreviate-file-name (file-name-directory bfn)))
           (and lbd (abbreviate-file-name lbd)))))

-  (defun eshell-here ()
+  (defun eshell-here-maybe-reuse-existing ()
     "Opens up a new shell in the directory associated with the current buffer's file.
 The eshell is renamed to match that directory to make multiple eshell windows easier."
-    (interactive)
     (let* ((parent (or
                     (associated-buffer-directory-name)
                     default-directory